digitallawyer/openlegaldictionary/_definitions/city-of-london-court.md

 ---
 title: City Of London Court
 permalink: "/definitions/city-of-london-court.html"
 body: A court havlng a local Jurisdlction within the city of London.
-It ls to all intents and purposes a county conrt, havlng the same jurisdlction and procedure
+It is to all intents and purposes a county conrt, havlng the same jurisdlction and procedure
 published_at: '2018-07-07'
 layout: post